How to help a client feel safe about hiring you and not a Big 4

 Keep in mind that this doesn’t have to be at a whole of firm level, it can be a particular practice area, a specific service or skill set.

-I have clients that have done the below at a whole of firm-level and individual all their practice areas.
+I have clients that have done the below at a whole of firm-level and individual practice areas.

 Develop a perspective

 For example, mine at its most basic level is “man who chases many rabbits catches none”.
 There is a whole body of work and subsets of views that fall out of that, but it underpins everything I say and do, and I stand by it

 Be prepared to alienate certain segments of the market, those that will never work with you anyway and by extension become more attractive to those that will or want to.

 Articulate your position

 And I don’t mean something vague, fluffy and service orientated with buzzwords like this;

 A well-articulated position is not so much a wordsmithing exercise and by that, I mean a more cleverly written version of what the other person says but a clear differentiator from the outset.